75,517 sq. km (29,157 sq. mi) Coordinates: 7º12’07" y 9º38’46" north latitude and 77º09’24" y 83º03’07" west longitude.

 Panama's time is five hours behind Greenwich Mean Time (GMT).
 Thus, Panama is on Eastern Standard Time (EST); it does not have daylight saving time.
 Most private business offices are open from 8:00 a.m. until 5:00 or 6:00 p.m.

 It is customary for all offices and stores to close for the lunch period for at least one and a half hours.
-Banks are open from 8:00 a.m. to 1:00-3:00 p.m., Monday through Friday.
-Office hours for government offices vary and it is advisable to check prior to visiting any government office.
+Banks are open from during their normal schedule, Monday through Friday and Saturday half day, except on Panamanian holidays.
+Office hours for government offices vary and it is advisable to check prior to visiting any government office; however, commonly the government offices are open from 8:30 a.m. to 3:30 p.m.

-If a holiday falls on Sunday, it is observed on the following day.
-The executive branch is authorized to designate days of national mourning on which all offices and commercial businesses are closed.
+If a holiday falls on Sunday, it is taken on the following business day (Monday).
+The executive branch is authorized to designate days of national mourning on which all offices and commercial businesses are close by mandate.

 Standard Cost of Living